DarShabi/Web-Scraping-allrecipes/README.md

 By default, none of the arguments are enabled.
 You need to specify which data you want to scrape by providing the corresponding argument

 #### Database Documentation
 This scraper stores data in a MySQL database.
-The EDR for the database:
+The ERD for the database:

 ![ERD](https://user-images.githubusercontent.com/127299167/229867995-72a70735-bb5b-4893-8a0b-0f193306bf1e.png)